toddmorey/metalsmith-json-to-files-example/README.md

     "engine": "handlebars"
   }
 ```
 1. `metalsmith-json-to-files` is called first.
-As the plugin runs, it will add new files (pages) which are passed on to the other plugins.
+As the plugin runs, it will parse the json source (`json/ablums.json`) to create virtual files (pages) which are then passed on to the other plugins.
-2. `metalsmith-collections` is used to create a global array of the pages created by json-to-files.
-This is important because it's what will be used to build an index of the pages created.
-If you look at the list.html layout, you'll see an index being built by looping over the collection: `{{#each collections.albums}}`.
+2. `metalsmith-collections` is used to group the pages created by step 1 into a collection which will be available globally.
+This allows us to refer to the collection on any page of the site (handy for building index pages).
+If you look at the `layouts/list.html` layout template, you'll see an index page being built by looping over the collection: `{{#each collections.albums}}`.
 3. `metalsmith-permalinks` is used in part to create pretty URLS, but most importantly because this plugin adds a `path` variable to each file that can be used as it's URL in templates.
 4. `metalsmith-layouts` is used for rendering each page.
 Two layout examples are provided: one for a list display and one for each item.